Exi0n97/Final-Year-Project/README.md

 Ganache v7.0.2

-To run scripts, start up ganache 7 in a terminal, then run brownie script in another terminal
+Startup 1 terminal and run ganache

+Start another terminal in directory of concern and type "brownie run <scriptname>" to build files and run the script